Levamisole nonenzymatic breakdown products

 From zero to current time

 In the early 1960's Dr. Janssen set out to produce a dewormer for farm animals, his parameters were that it was novel, potent, safe, economical, injectable, and broadly active.
 He said at the time "it looked as if we were climbing trees to seek fish" because it wasn't until compound 2,722 that one worked.
 It didn't work well, but it turned the tide.
 He showed that three nematode species were removed from animals with the new compound.
 That it didn't work in all animals was so not great, but it was something.
-These results also hint about possible species differences in susceptibility to the drug.
+These results hinted about possible species differences in susceptibility to the drug.
 And this he says, was the beginning of a long story.

 Serendipity again

-Field observations weren't enough to demonstrate the amazing findings, the experiments to prove the observations started.
+Field observations weren't enough to demonstrate the amazing findings and the experiments to prove the observations started.
 Trial and error pointed to benefits that were related to normalizing an abnormal immune response.
-More experiments revealed that levamisole restores cell-mediated immune reactions by normalizing the function of phagocytes and T-lymphocytes, when T-lymphocyte function is depressed.
+More experiments revealed that levamisole restores cell-mediated immune reactions by normalizing the function of phagocytes and T-lymphocytes when T-lymphocyte function is depressed.
 As word got out, by 1971 large-scale clinical research programs were started with the purpose of empirically testing the effect of levamisole on all of those human diseases that are definitely or conceivably caused or accompanied by anergy, or impaired cellular immune mechanism.
 Placebo based studies were conducted.
 Double blind, placebo controlled studies were done.

 The moral of the story